Don't avoid conflicts; work on making resolutions repeatable and positiveRead more...

 In this series, we’re profiling startup founding teams.
 We want to know why they chose to work together and why they work so well together.

-Our fourth startup teams profile is Knox Financial.
+Our fifth startup teams profile is Knox Financial.
 For homeowners who are ready to move, Knox provides a wealth-building alternative to selling their properties.
 The company offers a simple and frictionless process for turning a home into an income property, managing that income property, and securing the appropriate financing for a new home.

 David Friedman is the co-founder and CEO of Knox Financial.
 David is an entrepreneur with experience launching and growing several companies from idea to profitability.
 Prior to Knox Financial, David co-founded Boston Logic (now Propertybase) and now serves on its Board of Directors.
 Boston Logic provides software, online marketing, and design services to real estate companies.
 David holds a Mechanical Engineering degree from Tufts University.
 David was recently featured in out Today's Entrepreneur section, read more about him here.